Free shipping for orders over 120,00 Lei

 What is Toxic Shock Syndrome?

-Although associated with menstrual tampon use, Toxic Shock Syndrome can affect anyone of any age and gender.
-Symptoms appear suddenly and evolve quickly: when diagnosed, it must be treated immediately because it is a serious condition that can be life-threatening.
+Although it is associated with the use of tampons during menstruation, Toxic Shock Syndrome can affect anyone, of any age and gender.
+The symptoms appear suddenly and evolve rapidly: when diagnosed, it must be treated immediately because it is a serious condition that can be life-threatening.

-People who use tampons during menstruation are more likely to develop this syndrome, and although the mechanisms are not fully understood they may be related to the presence of highly toxic ingredients that act as hormone disruptors.
-But you can read our article dedicated to this topic to find out more!
+People who use tampons during menstruation are more likely to develop this syndrome, and although the mechanisms are not fully understood, they may be linked to the presence of highly toxic ingredients that act as hormone disruptors.
+But you can read our article dedicated to this topic to learn more!

 How to use tampons safely

-The first few times you use a tampon can be awkward, but if placed correctly, the tampon provides comfort and safety.
+The first few times you use a tampon can be awkward, but if placed correctly, the tampon provides comfort and security.

 How to insert a tampon